russellmcdonell/pySFeel/README.md

 However (fred).y will is the 'y' filter on the list of Contexts name fred.

 There's one extension - an assignment operator (<-)
     fred <- 7
     bill <- 9
     fred = bill
 This will return False

 USAGE:
     import pySFeel
     parser = SFeelParser()
     sfeelText = '7.3 in [2.0 ..
 9.1]'
     (status, retVal) = parser.sFeelParse(text)
     if 'errors' in status:
         print('With errors:', status['errors'])
 - retVal will be True
-- The dictonary status will contain the key 'errors' if you have errors in your sfeelText.
+- The dictonary 'status' will have the key 'errors' if you have errors in your sfeelText.
 - status['errors'] is a list of strings.
 It may help in diagnosing your S-FEEL syntax errors.